Bharati-Samatham/IDA2023/README.md

 # IDA2023
 ## My first repository
-Example of how to use git and Jupyter Notebook
+Example repository of how to use git and Jupyter Notebook